nmwsharp/potpourri3d/README.md

 The blend includes:
 - Mesh and point cloud reading/writing to a few file formats
-- Sample a point cloud from a mesh
 - Use **heat methods** to compute distance, parallel transport, logarithmic maps, and more

 ## Installation